 Taking maternity leave

-- work right up until you give birth
+- the day you give birth

 After your baby is born, by law you must:

 - start your maternity leave (if you have not already)